The problem with surface composters

 Composting and soil life: a virtuous circle

-Nutrients slowly diffuse into the soil, stimulating underground fauna and strengthening natural fertility .
+The nutrients diffuse slowly into the soil, stimulate the underground fauna and enhance natural fertility.

 Concrete benefits: